-Attention deficit hyperactivity disorder (ADHD) is a behavioural disorder that includes symptoms such as inattentiveness, hyperactivity and impulsiveness.
-These tend to be noticed and diagnosed during childhood.
+Attention deficit hyperactivity disorder (ADHD) is a developmental disorder that is characterised by symptoms such as inattention, hyperactivity and impulsiveness.
+These should be present before the age of 12 years and the diagnosis is often made in childhood.

-You may also be referred to a specialist if you had ADHD as a child or young person and your symptoms are now causing moderate or severe functional impairment.
+You may also be referred to a specialist if you had ADHD as a child or young person and your symptoms are still causing moderate or severe functional impairment.

-As part of your assessment, the specialist will ask about your present symptoms.
-However, under current diagnostic guidelines, a diagnosis of ADHD in adults cannot be confirmed unless your symptoms have been present from childhood.
+Prior to your assessment, the specialist will ask you and a family or friend to complete pre-assessment questionnaires about your past and present symptoms.
+The subsequent adult ADHD assessment will cover all aspects of your life and relate to the DSM V diagnostic criteria.
+The diagnosis of ADHD in adults cannot be confirmed unless your symptoms have been present from childhood.

 Treatment for ADHD usually helps to relieve the symptoms which then reduce the impact of the condition on day-to-day life.
 In adults, ADHD treatment primarily involves medication.
 Psychological therapies particularly for associated mental health conditions can be of significant benefit.

 Once you are referred to the service by your GP, you will be added to our waiting list.
 Prior to an assessment clinic appointment being arranged, we will ask you to complete some baseline questionnaires.

 We hold assessment clinics on a Tuesday and patients are seen by appointment only at Praze Surgery in Camborne.
 The patient pre-assessment information needs to be returned to the service before an appointment can be provided.